 Liz Crawford wrote a piece recently titled “Is Your Child’s School Safe?
 Examining The Top 3 School Safety Vulnerabilities“.
 In this article, she noted glass as being one of the top three vulnerabilities because of the extensive use of tempered glass in schools.
 She, along with Craig Gundry, Vice President with Critical Intervention Services, discussed and said “Another common security vulnerability in schools is extensive use of tempered glass glazing.
 Tempered glass shatters into small pieces and Gundry believes one gunshot into the glass will make it easy for a gunman to enter the building.
 Critical Intervention Services estimates a gunman can get into a school in roughly nine seconds if confronted with tempered glass.”

 Gundry also said, “One of the reasons tempered glass has historically been much more common in architectural design as well as indoor environments is because of the price.
 It is less than half the price typically of laminated glass,”.

 While it is true that we see this specification in schools regularly, there is good news.
 This school safety vulnerability can be addressed by retrofitting existing tempered school glass with a security window film.
 When someone tries to gain access through the glass of a protected door or window, the security window film would allow the glass to break, but it would maintain the glass in the frame.
 While this film / glass combination can eventually be penetrated to gain access, the objective is to create resistance that slows the entry down.
 The goal is by slowing the entry down that will be giving school officials and local authorities time to respond to the threat.

-If you would like more information or have any questions about how security window films can help address school security vulnerabilities, please contact us by calling (717) 665-4141 or emailing us at email@example.com.
-We would be happy to provide you with a free property assessment and estimate on retrofitting security window film in Harrisburg and Lancaster, Pennsylvania area schools.
+If you would like more information or have any questions about how security window films can help address school security vulnerabilities, please contact us by calling (717) 665-4141 or email us at email@example.com.
+We would be happy to provide you with a free property assessment and estimate on retrofitting security window film in your Lancaster, Pennsylvania area school.